OVAL-Community/OVAL/guidelines/oval-schema-documentation/independent-definitions-schema.rst

       - The pattern entity defines a chunk of text in a file and is represented using a regular expression.
 A subexpression (using parentheses) can call out a piece of the text block to test.
 For example, the pattern abc(.*)xyz would look for a block of text in the file that starts with abc and ends with xyz, with the subexpression being all the characters that exist in between.
 The value of the subexpression can then be tested using the subexpression entity of a textfilecontent54_state.
 Note that if the pattern, starting at the same point in the file, matches more than one block of text, then it matches the longest.
 For example, given a file with abcdefxyzxyzabc, then the pattern abc(.*)xyz would match the block abcdefxyzxyz.
 Subexpressions also match the longest possible substrings, subject to the constraint that the whole match be as long as possible, with subexpressions starting earlier in the pattern taking priority over ones starting later.Note that when using regular expressions, OVAL supports a common subset of the regular expression character classes, operations, expressions and other lexical tokens defined within Perl 5's regular expression specification.
 For more information on the supported regular expression syntax in OVAL see: http://oval.mitre.org/language/about/re_support_5.6.html.
     * - instance
       - oval-def:EntityObjectIntType (1..1)
       - The instance entity calls out a specific match of the pattern.
-It can have both positive and negative values.
-If the value is positive, the index of the specific match of the pattern is counted from the beginning of the set of matches of that pattern.
+It can have any integer value.
+If the value is a non-negative integer, the index of the specific match of the pattern is counted from the beginning of the set of matches of that pattern in the targeted file.
 The first match is given an instance value of 1, the second match is given an instance value of 2, and so on.
-For positive values, the 'less than' and 'less than or equals' operations imply the the object is operating only on positive values.
-Frequently, this entity will be defined as 'greater than or equals' 1, which results in the object representing the set of all matches of the pattern.Negative values are used to simplify collection of pattern match occurrences counting backwards from the last match.
-To find the last match, use an instance of -1; the penultimate match is found using an instance value of -2, and so on.
-For negative values, the 'greater than' and 'greater than or equals' operations imply the object is operating only on negative values.
+For non-negative values, the 'less than' and 'less than or equal' operations imply the the object is operating only on non-negative values.
+Frequently, this entity will be defined as 'greater than or equal' to 1 or 'greater than' 0, either of which results in the object representing the set of all matches of the pattern.Negative values are used to simplify collection of pattern match occurrences counting backwards from the final match in the targeted file.
+To find the final match, use an instance of -1; the penultimate match is found using an instance value of -2, and so on.
+For negative values, the 'greater than' and 'greater than or equal' operations imply the object is operating only on negative values.
 For example, searching for instances greater than or equal to -2 would yield only the last two maches.Note that the main purpose of the instance item entity is to provide uniqueness for different textfilecontent_items that results from multiple matches of a given pattern against the same file, and they will always have positive values.
     * - oval-def:filter
       - n/a (0..unbounded)
       -